Ashwin-Anandhapadman/Drug_bioctivity_ML_predictor/README.md

  The project demonstrates drug likeliness prediction using four ML models: Random forests, SVM, Linear regression and Extratrees regressor.
 These are some of the most popular and widely used regression models and various key prediction metrics like R2 and MSE were computed to evaluate their performance.

+## Bibliography:
-I would iike to thank Prof. Chanin Nantasenamat for his tutorials on ML and drug discovery for helping me understand the basic concepts that enabled me to do this project.
+I would like to thank Prof. Chanin Nantasenamat for his tutorials on ML and drug discovery for helping me understand the basic concepts that enabled me to do this project.